ErikRoelofs/looky-tutorial/readme.md

 ==TUTORIAL==

 In this tutorial, we are going to make a very simple "game" where you can fly a spaceship around a field of stars.
 The guide assumes you already are somewhat familiar with löve and have Looky installed.
+If you get stuck, you can refer to the "working_main.lua" file, which contains a working version of this tutorial.
+To install Looky, visit the repository on github: https://github.com/ErikRoelofs/looky

 First, we are going to setup the basic layout that we will use.
 It will consist of a few components that we want to identify: